 Which is also to say please, don’t “believe women,” and don’t “believe men.”
 Believe evidence, believe in due process, use your common sense in considering all sides of a dispute no matter the gender of the parties involved, and remember that it’s a good thing that people in the U.S. are innocent until proven guilty in a court of law.
 Women lie.
 Men lie.
 All kinds of people lie.
 Especially when they’re paid (or are led to believe they’ll be paid) enough money to lie.
 Especially when they need money.
 And even more so when they’re (wittingly or not) under the influence of an oligarch running a smear campaign against a worker who threatens his power.
 And no matter what your opinions are about an unmarried man paying consenting women for sex, that wouldn’t justify a tiny fraction of what Watson has suffered here.
 This is, ahem, a “free country.”

-{ 10 comments }
+{ 11 comments }

 Deshaun Watson, “innocent until proven guilty”

-by Cleveland Frowns on March 19, 2022
+March 19, 2022

-First, this is absolutely not to excuse any grown adult for allowing their sense of well-being to rise or fall with the fortunes of the Cleveland Browns.
+Regarding the Browns having signed the superstar quarterback who has been sued by 22 women—but cleared by a grand jury—for alleged sexual assault: First, this is absolutely not to excuse any grown adult for allowing their sense of well-being to rise or fall with the fortunes of the Cleveland Browns.
+Second, of course, countless crimes […]

 The Cleveland Browns, America’s Team, are back